yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 : Comma separated list of databases to be added to existing replication.

 --replication_id *xcluster-replication-id*
-: Replication ID of the xcluster replication to which database(s) is to be added.
+: Replication ID of the xCluster replication that you are adding databases to.

 #### set_up